ahdinosaur/secret-handshake2/SPEC.md

 ### Initiator Authenticate Payload

-Secret Handshake v2 adds an optional extra 32-byte payload to the Initiator Authenticate message, so an initiator can authenticate to a responder who doesn't recognize their static public key, such as an invite code.
+Secret Handshake v2 adds an extra 32-byte payload to the Initiator Authenticate message, so an initiator can authenticate to a responder who doesn't recognize their static public key, such as an invite code.
+The contents of this payload are optional, meaning that 32 zero bytes should be considered "no payload" while any other case is interpreted as an initiator authenticate payload.

 ## Functions